-Here is the most popular boat tour to discover the most famous places and must-see attractions of the island of Milos: Cape Vani, Kalogries bay and Gerontas beach, as well as inaccessible areas like Kleftiko and Sykia.
+Here is the most popular boat tour to discover the most famous places and must-see attractions of the island of Milos and Poliegos: Cape Vani, Kalogries bay and Gerontas beach, as well as inaccessible areas like Kleftiko and Sykia.
 Check out incredible caves, go swimming and snorkeling, and enjoy complimentary meals, snacks, drinks on board.

 Available Every day

 Between the unforgettable beaches, the magnificent colors of the sea, surreal rock formations and delicious food, Milos is truly a slice of paradise, that will steal your breath with its enchanting beauty.
 Enjoy a small group boat trip to discover the highlights of the island: Cape Vani, Kalogries bay and Gerontas beach, as well as inaccessible areas like Kleftiko and Sykia.
 Check out incredible caves, go swimming and snorkeling, and enjoy complimentary meals, snacks, drinks on board.

 Program of the sailing cruise in Milos and Poliegos:

 Meeting point at 08:45am the port of Adamantas, where you will meet the crew and board a comfortable sailing boat

 We will start sailing along the east coast of the bay, heading north-west towards Cape Vani: this impressive 30-meter high rock, which marks the western entrance to the bay, was the site of one of the first mineral mines on Milos.

 After seeing the old 19th century mines quay, we will have our first stop to swim at the bay of Kalogries (or Nun’s Beach) in crystal clear turquoise waters, perfect for snorkeling.